 - Estimating the project costs

 Because the design is mostly complete, each item is estimated using comparisons to previous projects (analogous estimating) or unit rate averages from various sources (parametric estimating).
-These project costs are agglomerated into an overall project estimate (bottom up estimating) to determine the overall capital cost of the project. - Estimating revenue
+These project costs are aggregated into an overall project estimate (bottom up estimating) to determine the overall capital cost of the project. - Estimating revenue

-The ongoing yearly costs of the facility once constructed are estimated and enter the analysis together with the capital (one-time) cost.
+The ongoing operational costs of the facility once constructed are estimated and enter the analysis together with the capital (one-time) cost.
 Usually, but not always, this is known with a fairly strong degree of certainty and contingency factors are not necessary. - Capital budgeting techniques

 The feasibility study considers all of the capital inflows and outflows accounting for the time value of money.
 Metrics such as the Net Present Value (NPV), Internal Rate of Return (IRR), and payback period are calculated to give the decision makers the necessary information to approve or cancel the project.